Mind0xP/OWASP-17_CTF_Writeups/eternal_sunshine/README.md

 **Goal:**

 The challenge was pretty simple: "Login as admin and get the flag”.
-Now we must understand how to break down the authentication mechanism in order to login as the admin.
+Now we must understand how to break down the authentication mechanism in order to log in as the admin.

 ## Initial analysis

-First we would like to access the web application on "http://sunshine.owaspctf17.pro/“, and check each component within the application. as you may already have assumed by now, there is a login page, or registration form, we shall understand what the form actually do before going deeper.
+First, we would like to access the web application on "http://sunshine.owaspctf17.pro/“, and check each component within the application. as you may already have assumed by now, there is a login page or registration form, we shall understand what the form actually do before going deeper.

 ![Main login/registration page](https://gyazo.com/e9afba87e5fb54dad6a5533072276a99.png)